21 Relationship Goals All Couples Should Create Together

 If you want children and your potential mate does not… cut your losses and move on.

-Relationship Goals for Couples #3: To Wed or Not to Wed… That is the Question
+Goal #3: To Wed or Not to Wed… That is the Question

 Many people live happy, fulfilling, committed lives with another person… without ever being married.